reshinto/Basic_technologies_revision/react/reactJS.md

   }
 }
 ```
-- method 3: use memo for functional components
+#### method 3: use memo for functional components
+- gives you referential equality between renders for values
+- calls its function and returns the result
 ```javascript
 import React, {useState, memo} from "react";